Come to Syria (& Lebanon) with me in November (100% serious!) – 4 new spots available!

 This is the schedule: (NOTE.
 This is subject to change of course, Syria is still Syria!)

-DAY 1, October 18th (or November 16th if you’re on the second trip): Land in Beirut, Lebanon
+DAY 1, November 16th: Land in Beirut, Lebanon

 One of my favourite cities in the world, Beirut, Lebanon’s Capital.
 What used to be a city famous for conflict is now booming for the right reasons.
 World class food, happening night life, rooftop bars and shopping till you drop.
 People will fly in and land at various times throughout the day, but we’ll reconvene in the hotel lobby for a group dinner, get to know each other, and maybe even time for a couple of cocktails before bed.